Compare the best CD rates today from 423 local banks, online banks, and credit unions across the United States.

 Consider how soon you’ll need the cashback.
 Consider whether you’ll require the funds for purchase within a year, and opt for shorter durations such as 3, 6, 9, or 12 months.
 Keep in mind that fixed-rate CDs come with hefty early withdrawal penalties.

 Consider the state of the interest rate when selecting a CD term.
-In an improving rate environment, investing in shorter terms might help you take advantage of current rates and reinvest at a later date.
+Investing in shorter terms might help you take advantage of current rates and reinvest later in an improving rate environment.

 Types Of CDs

-To meet various financial needs, several banks provide an extensive range of CDs.
+Several banks provide an extensive range of CDs to meet various financial needs.
 Take some time to evaluate the different types of CDs available to you.

 This type of CD has a guaranteed rate for the length of the CD.
 You cannot add any more money to this CD after opening it.
 You may have to pay the penalty if you withdraw your money before the CD matures.